Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Steelers stats and trends

-- Pittsburgh's games this season have hit the over on six of 18 set point totals (33.3%).
+- Pittsburgh has played 17 games, with eight wins against the spread.

+- Pittsburgh has gone over the point total in 33.3% of its opportunities this year (six times in 18 games with a set point total).

-- The Steelers put up 20.2 points per game, comparable to the 21.4 the Chiefs allow.
+- The Steelers score 20.2 points per game, comparable to the 21.4 the Chiefs surrender.

-- Pittsburgh is 4-3 against the spread and 5-2 overall in games when it puts up more than 21.4 points.
+- Pittsburgh is 4-3 against the spread and 5-2 overall when the team puts up more than 21.4 points.

-- In games that Pittsburgh picks up over 368.9 yards, the team is 2-2 against the spread and 2-1-1 overall.
+- In games that Pittsburgh amasses more than 368.9 yards, the team is 2-2 against the spread and 2-1-1 overall.

-- This year the Steelers have 20 turnovers, nine fewer than the Chiefs have takeaways (29).
+- The Steelers have turned the ball over 20 times, nine fewer times than the Chiefs have forced turnovers (29).

 Home and road insights